klesun/ts-browser/README.md

 Run typescript files with imports on the fly.
 Like [ts-node](https://www.npmjs.com/package/ts-node), but for browser.

-Perfect fallback solution for environments that are only supposed to host static source files (like [GitHub Pages](https://help.github.com/en/github/working-with-github-pages/about-github-pages)).
+Perfect fallback solution for environments that are only supposed to host static source files (like [GitHub Pages](https://help.github.com/en/github/working-with-github-pages/about-github-pages)) as well as for prototyping and gradual migration of vanilla js or angular projects to tsx/react page by page.

 Usage: ([sample project](https://klesun.net/entry/midiana/))
 ```html